-In the normal course of business, the Group closed 2 Bingo Clubs and 9 unprofitable Adult Gaming Centres ("AGC's"), which included the sale of its 3 Hunstanton sites.
-It is expected that the site closures will only have a positive impact on the profitability of the Group as a whole, as only loss-making sites are considered for closure.
-The Group opened 21 new AGC's in 2020, increasing the market positioning of the business.
+In the normal course of business, the Group closed eight unprofitable Adult Gaming Centres ("AGC's) along with ceasing its tanning business.
+It is expected that the site closures will have a positive impact on the profitability of the Group as a whole, as only loss-making sites are considered for closure.
+The Group opened thirty-six new AGC's in 2021 (2020: twenty-one), increasing the market positioning of the business.

-During the Coronavirus pandemic, the venues operated by the Group were mandated to close under National lockdowns, and under tier 3 and tier 4 local restriction plans.
-This has had a material impact on the business during 2020, and up to the date of signing of these financial statements.
+During the Coronavirus pandemic, the venues operated by the Group were mandated to close under National and Local lockdowns.
+This has had a material impact on the business during both 2020 and 2021.